 Welcome!
 I am a PhD Candidate in the Economics department at UC Santa Barbara specializing in energy economics, environmental economics, and law and economics.
 I will be joining the University of Oklahoma as an Assistant Professor of Economics in Fall 2023.

-I use applied empirical methods and causal inference to understand the effect of assigning liability for low probability, high severity events on firm precaution to prevent such events.
+In my current work, I use applied empirical methods and causal inference to understand the effect of assigning liability for low probability, high severity events on firm precaution to prevent such events.
 To further this research agenda, I work with detailed administrative data on California’s electricity distribution infrastructure and tools from atmospheric science to develop a causal empirical framework relating a firm’s precaution to the level of liability it faces.